-But learning and development opportunities aren’t the only benefits of working at Evans & Partners.
-Millie says the firm also offers free morning breakfasts, a generous fitness rebate and end-of-month events which allow her to socialise with team members from across the firm.
+But learning and development opportunities aren’t the only benefits of working at Evans and Partners.
+Millie says the firm also offers free morning breakfasts, a fitness rebate and special events which allow her to socialise with team members from across the firm.

 And having made “plenty of friends”, Millie notes it was the firm’s reputation for a positive working culture that encouraged her to apply for a role.